wjakob/nanobind/docs/api_extra.rst

       The returned view provides the operations ``data()``, ``ndim()``, ``shape()``, ``stride()``, and ``operator()`` following the conventions of the `ndarray` type.

-   .. cpp:function:: template <typename...
-Ts> auto& operator()(Ts... indices)

-      Return a mutable reference to the element at stored at the provided index/indices. ``sizeof(Ts)`` must match :cpp:func:`ndim()`.

-      This accessor is only available when the scalar type and array dimension were specified as template parameters.

 Data types
 ^^^^^^^^^^